 There’s a nice “moons of ice and fire” clue with Baela and her twin sister Rhaena that is worth mentioning.
 We can tell from her Moondancer / Sunfyre fight that Baela is the fire moon figure, and thus her sister Rhaena must be the ice moon… and indeed, Rhaena marries into House Hightower, which has white tower and white dragon symbolism, and most famous Hightower in the story was the Lord Commander of the Kingsguard, Gerold Hightower, which brings the heavy Others symbolism of the White Sword Knights into the mix.

 Even more clear is the symbolism of what Rhaena did during the Dance of the Dragons while her sister Baela was getting into dragonfight with King Aegon and Sunfyre: she was safely tucked away in the icy Eyrie!
 That’s right, Rhaena played the dragon locked in ice and even brought three dragon eggs to the Eyrie.
-Rhaenastays at Dragonstone, a fire moon symbol, and Rhaena goes to the Eyrie, an ice moon symbol, very like the pattern we saw with Rhaenys (the fire moon) and Visenya (the ice moon) during the Conequest – Rhaenys died in Dorne while Visenya went to the Vale twice.
+Baela stays at Dragonstone, a fire moon symbol, and Rhaena goes to the Eyrie, an ice moon symbol, very like the pattern we saw with the wives of Aegon the Conqueror, where Rhaenys (the fire moon figure) died in Dorne while Visenya (the ice moon figure) went to the Vale twice.

 Rhaena’s dragons tell the story too.
 Her first dragon dies immediately after hatching, perhaps indicative of some sort of baby-sacrifice symbolism.
 But she eventually bonds with the very last Targaryen dragon, one of the three eggs she brought to the Vale.
 The dragon actually hatches in the icy Vale, making it a perfect dragon-locked-in-ice symbol, and it even has a great dragon locked in ice name… Morning.
 That’s right, the dragon’s name is Morning, evoking the idea of Dawn, the Sword of the Morning, which believe to be the original Ice of House Stark.
 Setting aside the Dawn = Ice idea, the waking dragon locked in ice is pretty much equivalent to the sword of the morning, the one who brings the dawn.
 Morning, by the way, is “a pale pink hatchling with black horns and crest,” so one images the pale pink of a dawn sky… or perhaps the pale red flame of the sword Dawn, burning with magical fire?
 Who knows.